core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### Client Handling of Multiple Responses With Same Token ### {#sec-request-response-multi}
 Since a client sending a group request with a Token T will accept multiple responses with the same Token T, it is possible in particular that the same server sends multiple responses with the same Token T back to the client.
 For example, this server might not implement the optional CoAP message deduplication based on Message ID; or it might be acting out of specification as a malicious, compromised or faulty server.

-When this happens, it is up to the specific client implementation at which layer deduplication of responses is performed, or whether it is necessary in an application at all.
+When this happens, it is up to the specific client implementation to decide at which layer deduplication of responses is performed, or whether it is necessary in an application at all.
 If the processing of a response is successful, the client delivers the response to the application as usual.

 The application itself can be in a good position to decide what to do, depending on the available context information.
 For instance, it might accept and process all the responses from the same server, even if they are not Observe notifications (i.e., they do not include an Observe option).
 Alternatively, the application might accept and process only one of those responses, such as the most recent one from that server, e.g., when this can trigger a change of state within the application.